GenerationSoftware/pt-v5-autotasks-monorepo/packages/flash-liquidator/README.md

 ### @generationsoftware/pt-v5-autotasks-flash-liquidator

-PoolTogether hyperstructure (v5) OpenZeppelin Defender autotask to find arbitrage opportunities and only pay for gas (in ETH) in exchange for yield.
+PoolTogether hyperstructure (v5) bot to find arbitrage opportunities and only pay for gas (in ETH) in exchange for yield.

 ## 🖥️ Usage

-This package is both a CLI for setting the config parameters of the OpenZeppelin job and a build task for compiling the `handler()` prior to deploy on OZ Defender.
+This package is a CLI for running the bot locally.

-The bulk of determining if an arbitrage is profitable is in **[/packages/library/src/liquidator.ts#L44](../library)**.
+Most code for determining if a liquidation is profitable is in **[/packages/library/src/liquidator.ts#L44](../library)**.

 ### 1. Setup

-To run the OpenZeppelin Defender autotask locally or build for OpenZeppelin Defender, first set up your environment variables using `dotenv`:
+To run the bot locally first set up your environment variables using `dotenv`:

 #### ENV